academo/ww-run-raise/README.md

 -c  --command             command to check if running and run if no process is found
 ```

+# Create shortcuts

+You can use KDE custom shortcuts to add a custom shortcut that calls ww

 # How does it work?

 Internall ww uses 2 main things to work: `pgrep` and "on demand" KWin scripts.